emilyzhou112/emilyzhou112.github.io/index.md

 # Emily's World of Geography

 ![Lake](assets/IMG_7528.JPG)
-*Thousand Island Lake, Chun'an, China (05/29/21)*
+*Thousand Island Lake, Chun'an, China*

-> Solving Geography problems helps you to solve life problem.
-See how leading geography and information technology as well as effective spatial planning in Chun'an county have ensured drinking water supply for millions of people in China! .
+> Solving Geography problems helps you to solve life problem!
+See how leading geographic information technology and effective spatial planning in Chun'an county have ensured drinking water supply for millions of people in China.

 ## Open Source GIScience Analyses
 I have expanded my experience in geospatial analysis through learning advanced spatial statistics and reproducing studies using open source geospatial software.
-In Fall 2021, I reproduced three health and hazards spatial analysis studies using open source R or Python code and completed a reproducible study on resource accessibility in Dar es Salaam using Postgre SQL.
-The goal is to assess prior study’s credibility and internal validity so that we could pinpoint problems with the built environment and look for solutions.
+In Fall 2021, I reproduced three health and hazards spatial analysis studies using open source R or Python code and completed a reproducible study on urban resource accessibility using Postgre SQL.
 - [Water Amenity Access and Flood Hazard Vulnerability in Dar es Salaam, Tanzania](dsm_analysis/dsm_report.md)
 - [Reproduction of COVID-19 Healthcare Resources Spatial Accessibility in Chicago, Illinois](RPr-Kang/re-analysis.md)
 - [Replication of Twitter Data Analysis for Natural Hazards](RE-Ida/ida.md)
 - [Reproduction and Replication Analysis of Academic Information Patterns under COVID-19](covidpattern/report.md)

 ## New England Planning with Mock Mapping Charrettes
+In winter 2021, I worked with Middlebury alumni Ben Meader, current director of Rhumb Line Maps to practice solving real planning issues in New England.
+I created a series of maps and visual studies on public transport access, habitat conservation, and residential development, etc. and presented in 4 mock stakeholder meetings
 - [Accessibility and Agency in Cambridge and Somerville, Massachusetts](1026reports/week1.md)
 - [Conservation and Ecology in Coastal Maine](1026reports/week2.md)
 - [Sustainable Development in Chittenden County, Vermont](1026reports/week3.md)